ebd622/k8s-into/session_2.md

-### Kubernetes Concepts: PODs, ReplicaSet, Deployment
+## Kubernetes Concepts: PODs, ReplicaSet, Deployment

-TODO
+Kubernetes Controllers are the brain behind Kubernetes.
+Controllers are processes that monitor kubernetes objects and respond accordingly.
+Let's consider one controller in particular - Replication Controller.